z1q1chen/Amazon-Music-Recommendation-System/README.md

 ## Background
 For this project, we are responsible to complete a Kaggle competition.
 Each team will build a recommender system model to make predictions related to Amazon Music Reviews. eACH team will be required to complete a project report on their work in the form of a consulting report, as well as a final presentation.

-## Deadline
-Submission deadline: April 4, 2021.
-Presentations are on April 6, 6:00-9:00pm during lecture time via Bb Collaborate.

-## Submission:
-You will need to submit a Jupyter notebook with your code, a report and your presentation slides through Quercus.
-Kaggle submissions will be made through the provided link.
-You will also be required to provide the code used.

 [link to Kaggle](https://www.kaggle.com/c/mie1624winter2021/)

 ## Dataset: